 3. Trading Strategies Using Continuation Patterns

-Trading strategies for continuation patterns maximize the high-probability nature of these setups.
+Trading strategies for continuation patterns maximize the probabilistic nature of these setups.
+However, a pattern is only as good as the execution plan and risk management behind it.

 3.1.
 Entry & Exit Rules